cuevas1208/BlogEntries/README.md

-# BlogEntries
+# Machine Learning Notes
-This is a repositories for posting storing blog entries
+This is a repositories for machine learning notes and research